-Digital marketing in 2016 had a landscape of challenges that included: ad blocking, content competition, short-attention-span consumerism, and pressure to monetize.
+Digital marketing has a landscape of challenges that includes ad blocking, content competition, short-attention-span consumerism, and pressure to monetize.

-Although there are many hurdles in the digital world, there are also loopholes of opportunities.
-One of them is using social media to leverage press, mentions, and save you tons of public relations dollars.
-Most business owners I know prefer not to spend thousands of dollars a month on a public relations firm to manage social media, and to get mentions in the press.
+Although there are many hurdles in the digital world, there are also loopholes of opportunity.
+One of those fitness marketing ideas is using social media to leverage press, mentions, and save you tons of public relations dollars.
+Most business owners I know prefer not to spend thousands of dollars a month on a public relations firm to manage social media and to get mentions in the press.

 Now, let’s talk about the three steps to using social media to leverage press coverage for your new online personal training business.